Historic Tours UK (Formerly Historic Tours UK & Greece)

 Rest Days:

-The day of arrival, Monday 25th August, will be a day of rest to allow you to recover from travel at our hotel in York.
-Sunday 31st August is a free day in Durham.
-The afternoon of our last full day, Saturday 6th September is free in Manchester.
-Evenings are generally free except for two nights when group dinners will be provided on 25th August and 6th September.
+The day of arrival, Monday 13th July, will be a day of rest to allow you to recover from travel at our hotel in York.
+Sunday 19th July is a free day in Durham.
+Evenings are generally free except for two nights when group dinners will be provided on 13th July and 24th July.

 Overnight Locations: